glyphr-studio/Glyphr-Studio-2-Help/docs/about/features.md

 Very often we get questions like "Does Glyphr Studio support [something]".
 Font files have a huge list of features, and since Glyphr Studio is designed for beginners and hobbyists, only a small set of font features are supported.

+**For the supported features, be sure to read the the Import / Export article for more detailed information.**

 ## What *is* supported
  - Editing any character in the Basic Multilingual Plane (U+000 to U+FFF)
    - This includes whitespace characters and control characters
  - Kerning (Horizontal)
  - Ligatures

+### Supported import font formats
+ - OTF
+ - TTF
+ - WOFF
+ - SVG Font

 ### Supported export font formats
  - OTF